Matthew 25:36 - I was in prison and you came to visit me.

 Our Vision

 The PCA model provides an opportunity for Christian congregations outside the prisons to visit the imprisoned, as directed by Jesus in Matthew 25, and help create a bridge of emotional and spiritual support for the inmate congregation, allowing them to experience membership in a large community of faith.
 The model also gives ownership and responsibility to the imates, creating personal growth in leadership and cooperation.
+The model also creates a natural bridge to reentry support.

 Types Of Activity

 Organize task force groups in each state to begin the creation of a PCA model prison congregation in the prison or prisons of their individual state.
 Support existing PCA congregations.
 Assist partnering congregations in their prison ministry development, including training in the PCA model, and training on the re-entry model and after-care.
-Supporting Christian art in the prisons b sponsoring an annual inmate art contest.
+Supporting Christian art in the prisons by sponsoring an annual inmate art contest.

 Location